 A Uterine Ablation usually means that your period will stop completely.
 But there is a 10% failure rate (meaning either the procedure needs to be done again in a few years, or in a very few cases, causes pain that requires a hysterectomy).

 Regular pap smears will still be required with a Uterine Ablation.

 For women who have trouble with constant bleeding that aren’t quite ready for a hysterectomy, this is a good option.

 What are the different types of hysterectomy and how are they done?

 There are three types of hysterectomy.
 In a total hysterectomy, the entire uterus and cervix are removed.
 A supracervical or subtotal hysterectomy is the removal of the upper part of the uterus but the cervix is not touched.
 The kind that is performed among cancer patients is called radical hysterectomy where the whole uterus is removed along with the cervix, the top part of the vagina and tissues on the side of the uterus.

 A hysterectomy may be done through different techniques.
 Doctors strongly advise that you understand what kind of technique will be done to you so you will understand post-operation recovery.
 Besides, it’s your body you simply have to know.

 It is a common belief that a woman jumps into her menopause after she undergoes a hysterectomy.
 It’s not always the case.
-Many women who have had the procedure done have reported getting back to their normal activities without experiencing any problems.
-In cases where ovaries are removed, onset of menopause may be expected.
+Most hysterectomies leave the ovaries intact unless there is an issue with them.
+Menopause only occurs when the ovaries are ceasing to function.

 If you become concerned about any symptoms, please seek immediate medical attention we have some hotlines and suggested websites for further information and advice https://www.stayathomemum.com.au/my-kids/babies/important-hotlines-websites/